a-khalighifar/migration_forecast/within-night/README.md

 # Within-night variation in predictor importance highlights dynamic nature of bird migration

-This repository accompanies the research presented in Jimenez et al. (2026).
+This repository accompanies the research presented in:

+*Jimenez, M. F., Khalighifar, A., & Horton, K. G. (In review).
+Within-night variation in predictor importance highlights dynamic nature of bird migration.
+Ecology Letters.*

 It contains the scripts and codebase for downloading/processing data, and training and deploying gradient boosted trees that analyze the associations between bird migration intensity and predictor variables.

 ## Summary of scripts
 The 'download_processing' subfolder contains: